CoLRev-Environment/colrev/README.md

 ## Data

-The CoLRev framework is based on an oppinionated and well-justified selection of data structures, file-paths and operating principles.
+The CoLRev framework is based on an opinionated and well-justified selection of data structures, file-paths and operating principles.
-Ideally, constraining the set of possible data formatting and storage options improves workflow efficiency (because tools and researchers share the same philosophy of data) without any side-effects on the anaylsis and synthesis process/outcomes.
+Ideally, constraining the set of possible data formatting and storage options improves workflow efficiency (because tools and researchers share the same philosophy of data) without any side-effects on the analysis and synthesis process/outcomes.

 The main goal of data structuring is to give users a transparent overview of (1) the detailed changes that were made, (2) by whom, and (3) why.
 Having access to these data and being able ot analyze them efficiently is of critical importance to